-2.01 PG-Flex is a small capacity universal subscriber carrier system supporting up to 24 subscriber channels, including POTS and ISDN services.
+- 2.01 PG-Flex is a small capacity universal subscriber carrier system supporting up to 24 subscriber channels, including POTS and ISDN services.
 The system is based on HDSL transmission technology and the remote power is powered from the central office.
 Using two 24 gauge unconditioned copper pairs, the remote terminal may be located up to 12.3 kft from the central office terminal.
-Standard 19- or 23-inch shelves contain multiple systems; circuit cards may be hot-swapped without affecting other systems installed in the shelf.
-POTS channel units use 64-kbps $\mu$ -Law PCM encoding to allow Group 3 facsimile or high-speed modem operation on all channels.

-- 2.02 System Flex Configuration.
+Standard 19- or 23-inch shelves contain multiple systems; circuit cards may be hotswapped without affecting other systems installed in the shelf.
+POTS channel units use 64-kbps μ-Law PCM encoding to allow Group 3 facsimile or high-speed modem operation on all channels. - 2.02 System Flex Configuration.
 A PG-Flex system, shown in Figure 2 consists of: - Central Office Terminal (COT).
-Two complete systems may be installed in a 19-inch COT Shelf and four complete systems may be installed in a 23-inch COT Shelf.
-Each system requires one COT Line Unit and up to three (23-inch shelf) or six (19-inch shelf) Channel Units.
-A common Alarm Unit or Pair Gain Test Controller Interface Unit in each shelf provides an interface for maintenance alarm relays and metallic access to the remote subscriber lines.
+Two complete systems may be installed in a 19inch COT Shelf and four complete systems may be installed in a 23-inch COT Shelf.
+Each system requires one COT Line Unit and up to three (23-inch shelf) or six (19-

-PairGain

-Remote Terminal (RT).
+- inch shelf) Channel Units.
+A common Alarm Unit or Pair Gain Test Controller Interface Unit in each shelf provides an interface for maintenance alarm relays and metallic access to the remote subscriber lines. - Remote Terminal (RT).
 The RT Enclosure provides a weatherproof housing for the PG-Flex remote electronics and subscriber terminations.
 The enclosure accepts one common RT Line Unit and up to four Channel Units.
-The Remote Terminal communicates with, and is linepowered from, the COT over two pairs of 19- to 26-gauge twisted-pair telephone wire.
-Each pair carries both power and HDSL signaling.

-2.03 HDSL Transmission.
+The Remote Terminal communicates with, and is line-powered from, the COT over two pairs of 19- to 26gauge twisted-pair telephone wire.
+Each pair carries both power and HDSL signaling. - 2.03 HDSL Transmission.
 PG-Flex utilizes HDSL transmission technology between the COT and RT and provides up to 24 DS0s, plus signaling, over two copper pairs without the need for repeaters, loop conditioning, or pair selection.
-Adaptive equalization, scrambling, and a four-level 2B1Q line coding scheme increase range and minimize crosstalk.

-2.04 The line interface is a two-pair, 784-kbps full-duplex 2B1Q transmission format.
+Adaptive equalization, scrambling, and a four-level 2B1Q line coding scheme increase range and minimize crosstalk. - 2.04 The line interface is a two-pair, 784-kbps full-duplex 2B1Q transmission format.
 The dual HDSL lines provide 24 64-kbps channels with signaling, and an embedded operations channel for management control.
-The signal characteristics on the carrier pairs comply with TR-NWT-001210, Generic Requirements for High-bit-rate Digital Subscriber Line (HDSL) Systems.

-2.05 For the system configuration depicted in Figure 2, the maximum distance between the COT and the RT is 12.3 kft (3.8 km), assuming the HDSL lines are 24 gauge.
+The signal characteristics on the carrier pairs comply with TR-NWT-001210, Generic Requirements for High-bit-rate Digital Subscriber Line (HDSL) Systems. - 2.05 For the system configuration depicted in Figure 2, the maximum distance between the COT and the RT is 12.3 kft (3.8 km), assuming the HDSL lines are 24 gauge.
 Table 1 shows the maximum distance between the COT and RT for various gauge wire.
-Due to the nature of HDSL transmission technology, the HDSL lines do not require any special conditioning and may include unterminated bridge taps, but cannot include load coils.

-2.06 Subscriber Drop Testing.
+Due to the nature of HDSL transmission technology, the HDSL lines do not require any special conditioning and may include unterminated bridge taps, but cannot include load coils. - 2.06 Subscriber Drop Testing.
 For subscriber drop testing from the central office, PG-Flex is able to select and connect any subscriber drop to a metallic test pair at the RT.
-PG-Flex extends this connection back to the COT where technicians can switch it onto a test access bus, or to the corresponding subscriber line on the COT channel card.
+PG-Flex extends this connection back to the COT where technicians can switch it onto a test access bus, or to the corresponding subscriber line on the COT channel card. - 2.07 Test access is achieved by placing +116 V on the subscriber's COT tip lead for 1.5 seconds, then removing the +116 V. Depending on the configuration of the PG-Flex system, the selected subscriber drop (assuming a working metallic bypass

-Figure 2.
-Typical PG-Flex Configuration.
+Figure 2 Typical PG-Flex Configuration.